macgamer22/Pacman/README.md

 # Pacman
 PACMAN ANIMATION
-REAL-TIME BUS TRACKER

 ==================================================================

-Description: This program will show you the real-time Boston bus line 1 and its route stops along its way.
-Using the google map and a registered API key, we are able to track the bus and its route stops.
+Description: This program will show pacman animation that moves horizontally accross the page.
+It reverse direction when it hits the edge of the window.

 ==================================================================

 How to RUN Instruction:

-Signup for an account in Google cloud project.
-Create an API key.
-Once key is created insert it at line 10 of index.html file where it ask for a key.
+Download and extract the file.
 Run index.html, preferrably chrome broswer.
 ==================================================================

 Future Improvements:

-Add more bus line.
+Add more obstacle.
-Schedule timer.
-Automatic day and night mode depending on time of the day.
+Randomly move vertical and horizontal.
+Random direction reverse once obstacle is hit.
 ==================================================================

 LICENSE: